 Home Inventory Checklist for Insurance Claims: What You Actually Need

-A complete room-by-room home inventory checklist for insurance claims.
-Learn what insurers require, how to document serial numbers, and the storage mistakes to avoid.
+Room-by-room home inventory checklist for insurance claims.
+What insurers require, how to document serial numbers, and the storage mistakes to avoid.

 Most homeowners think they'd remember what they own if something happened.
 Most homeowners are wrong.